-The Abu Dhabi University Student Transportation Service

-has been established to offer and maintain a safe and orderly environment for travelers to and from Abu Dhabi University campuses.
+The Abu Dhabi University Student Transportation Service has been established to offer and maintain a safe and orderly environment for travelers to and from Abu Dhabi University campuses.
 Abu Dhabi University provides the service to transport students according to their needs in addition to allowing access to the university.
-Students are picked-up and dropped off at designated areas around the city of Abu Dhabi in accordance to the student's preferred type of service.
+Students are picked-up and dropped off at designated areas around the city of Abu Dhabi or the city of Al Ain in accordance to the student's preferred type of service.